C. Delores Tucker: Accolades

-Selected as one of 25 of the World's Most Intriguing People by People magazine, Tucker was also selected as a People Magazine 1996 Yearbook Honoree, and was featured in the inaugural issue of John F. Kennedy Jr.'s George magazine for her crusade against gangsta rap.
-In addition, she has been acknowledged for her deep concern for children by First Lady Hillary Clinton in the book It Takes a Village.
-The National Women's Political Caucus and Redbook also named her as the woman best qualified to be Ambassador to the United Nations.
+Selected as one of "25 of the World's Most Intriguing People" by People magazine, Tucker was also selected as a People Magazine 1996 Yearbook honoree.
+She was featured in the inaugural issue of John F. Kennedy Jr.'s George magazine for her crusade against gangsta rap.
+In addition, Tucker has been acknowledged for her deep concern for children by First Lady Hillary Clinton in the book It Takes a Village.
+The National Women's Political Caucus and Redbook also named her as the woman best qualified to be a United States Ambassador to the United Nations.

-For five consecutive years, from 1972 through 1977, she was listed as among Ebony magazine's 100 Most Influential Black Americans.
+For five consecutive years, from 1972 through 1977, she was listed as among Ebony magazine's "100 Most Influential Black Americans".
 During that period, she was listed as Ladies Home Journal Nominee for Woman of the Year in both 1975 and 1976.
-She was recognized by Ebony as one of the '100 Most Influential Black Organization Leaders' in the country in 2001 and 2002.
+She was recognized by Ebony as one of the "100 Most Influential Black Organization Leaders" in the country in 2001 and 2002.
 Tucker was also a prominent member of Alpha Kappa Alpha sorority.

-On April 25, 2006, a state historical marker honoring Tucker was unveiled by Bill Tucker and Governor Ed Rendell in a ceremony at the State Museum of Pennsylvania, in Harrisburg.
+On April 25, 2006, a state historical marker honoring Tucker was unveiled by her husband and Governor Ed Rendell in a ceremony at the State Museum of Pennsylvania, in Harrisburg.
 In addition, it was announced that the North Building, which is adjacent to the State Capitol Building, was to be renamed the Secretary C. Delores Tucker Building.
 The state marker, which was commissioned by the Pennsylvania Historical and Museum Commission, was installed outside the entrance to the building.